brisa-build/brisa/docs/09-deploying/06-tauri.md

 > [!IMPORTANT]
 >
-> The behavior of the build of Brisa will be like [static export](/docs/deploying/static-exports) since there will no longer be an active server but the desktop app is created with the assets (HTML, CSS, JS).
+> The build behavior is akin to [static export](/docs/deploying/static-exports), as there won't be an active server, and the desktop app is created with the bundled assets (HTML, CSS, JS).

 > [!CAUTION]
 >
-> Pure server stuff like api endpoints and server interactions will not work in runtime.
-All the interaction part should be in web-components only.
+> Pure server-related functionalities, such as API endpoints and server interactions, will not function at runtime.
+All interactions should be encapsulated within web components.

-### Cross-platform build
+### Cross-Platform Build

-Tauri is using native libraries of each OS, it is not possible to do a cross-platform build directly.
-To do so, it has to be done through a pipeline that has a matrix of different OS.
+Tauri relies on native libraries for each OS, preventing a direct cross-platform build.
+A cross-platform build can be achieved through a matrix-based pipeline.

 ```yml
 # ...